supermastermind/playonline/README.md

 # game
-Play Super Master Mind online, assisted by a calculator which knows the optimal strategy!
+Play Super Master Mind and evaluate your strategy!